-In line with her interest in spatial justice, Marisa is also co-director of people+artist+place, an arts initiative that focuses on the production of live, site-specific and socially-engaged art in public space, and works to enhance the participatory nature of multiple community arts and cultural events in Brisbane.
+Marisa was co-founder and co-director of people+artist+place from 2016-2019; an arts initiative that focuses on the production of live, site-specific and socially-engaged art, and in their spare time works to enhance the participatory nature of multiple community arts and cultural events in Brisbane.

-Marisa lives and works on unceded Jagara and Turrbal land.
+Marisa lives and works on unceded Jagera and Turrbal land.

 exploring what constitutes an “authentic” experience of nature (and whether it matters) through a digital lens ...

 researching potential for environmental connection through the body and

 systems, recipes and tools for facilitating direct experience ...

 exploring a contrived relationship with water through the trope of the fountain ...

 challenging romantic notions of the sublime australian landscape with versions that are intimate, familiar and ironic ...